Wiznet/WizFi360_arduino_library/README.md

 Additionally, if you are using WizFi360-EVB-Pico rather than WizFi360-EVB-Shield & Arduino Mega 2560, minor settings are required in the Arduino IDE.

-It is a package addition to use the evaluation board based on RP2040, and setup as follows.
+It is necessary to add a package to use the evaluation board based on RP2040, and follows below steps to setup.

 1. Run the Arduino IDE

-2. Open Preference
+2. Open Preferences

-3. Add the following link to Addtional Boards Manager URLs
+3. Add next link to Addtional Boards Manager URLs

 ```
 https://github.com/earlephilhower/arduino-pico/releases/download/global/package_rp2040_index.json